jesskelsall/astarus/astarus/people/morgan-caithness.md

 | Values | Money, safety, family. |
 | Ambitions | Wants to provide a better life for her lumber working family. |
 | Dislikes | [Magicborn](../civilisations/kingdom-of-astor/magicborn.md), those who talk but do not act. |

+## History

+### Backstory

+Her family has lived for generations as loggers on the outskirts of Hawkswood near Hawksglass.
+It is a squalid existence with no clear way that they could pull themselves out of poverty.
+Morgan left home to find paying opportunities so she could provide for her family.
+Upon arriving at [Eskrigg](../civilisations/kingdom-of-astor/settlements/eskrigg.md) she joined the [Astorrel](../civilisations/kingdom-of-astor/organisations/astorrel/README.md) recruitment programme on the promise of good pay for completing missions.

+### Two Truths and a Lie

+- Their family lives in abject poverty. [truth]
+- They don't believe in any of the four gods and will pledge themselves to one in bad faith. [truth]
+- They have been training for a lot longer than everyone else in our cohort. [lie]